windupmerchant/windupmerchant.github.io/_posts/2021-4-23-Reaching-the-Coast.md

 Back at the site, we got ourselves all squared away.
 Stabilized the rig with a couple of screw-jacks, closed and latched all windows and vents.
 The mobile data signal here is better than at any site we've yet stayed due, no doubt, to the efforts of vacation-home owners up the spit.
 As the wind rocked us with twenty-mile-an-hour gusts (and climbing) I had a chance to video-phone my sisters, and see my niblings' smiling faces.
 This was a good test for today's planned virtual birthday party for my nephew.
 It couldn't have gone better.

 Still stuffed from the seafood lunch, we opted not to cook dinner.
+It was too late to drink my tea.
 Instead, luxuriating in our opulent data plans, we streamed the first three-quarters of 1975's "The Man Who Would Be King," a tale of two roustabouts trundling through unknown lands in search of dominion.
 It was less relatable than I thought it might be.
 I am no Daniel Dravot, Sam no Peachy Carnehan, and we've all this while suffered from a distinct lack of Billy Fish.

 We shut the movie off soon enough, and let the storm's now forty-mile-an-hour gusts rock us to sleep.
+This morning, as I write this, my tea is now cool enough to drink.